 Why They May Choose Brex Over Mercury

-3. Ramp: Spend Management with Higher Treasury Yields
+3. Ramp: Spend Management with Built-In Treasury Options

 Ramp is a spend management platform providing corporate cards, AP automation, procurement, and treasury services.
 Originally launched in 2019, it has expanded from a corporate card offering to a more comprehensive finance platform.